matthew-brett/teaching/_sources/permutation_testing.rst.txt

     ...     # Count down
     ...     counter = counter - 1

-This gives us 5000 differences from groups that that are compatible with our null hypothesis.
+This gives us 5000 differences from groups that are compatible with our null hypothesis.
 We can now ask whether ``observed_difference`` is unusually large compared to the distribution of these 5000 differences.

 .. mpl-interactive::